ice09/katacoda-scenarios/crypyapi/pre.md

 ![mew](assets/sign-mew.png)

-* Send 0.0001 XDAI to the address with the signed transaction identifier
+* Send 0.0001 XDAI to the address with the signed transaction identifier in Burnerwallet (https://xdai.io)

 ![bwallet](assets/bwallet.png)